Banshee (TV series): Production

 Banshee is part of Cinemax's attempt to expand its original programming content, and it joins Strike Back (joining as a co-producer from season 2 onwards) and Sandbox.
 Banshee premiered on January 11, 2013.

 The show was first revealed in August 2011, when it was announced that Alan Ball would produce the crime drama.
 Ball helped develop the project alongside creators Jonathan Tropper and David Schickler.
-Banshee was originally set up at Cinemax owner HBO, but moved to Cinemax when it was decided to increase original programming on that network.
 By August, Cinemax was finalizing casting and financial details with the intention of filming in Spring 2012 in North Carolina.
 In January 2012, Cinemax ordered ten episodes for the show's first season, with the first episode being directed by Greg Yaitanes.
 In March 2012, Servitto, Dunn and Owens were cast as, respectively, Brock Lotus, Siobhan Kelly, and Mayor Dan Kendall.
 Later that month, Starr was cast as lead character Lucas Hood, alongside Grosse as deputy Emmett Yawners, Thomsen as Kai Proctor, Lee as Job, and Milicevic as Carrie Hopewell.
 Simmons was cast in April as Proctor's niece, Rebecca Bowman, an Amish girl who lives a rebellious double life, and in August 2012, Odette Annable was cast in the recurring role of Nola Longshadow, a Native American assassin.
 Tropper, Schickler, Ball, Yaitanes and Peter Macdissi serve as executive producers.

 During the first day of shooting on the series, Starr suffered a facial injury when stunt fight choreography went wrong, splitting his lip open.
 He continued to film for six hours to complete the scene before going to the hospital to receive six stitches.
 The injury required digital removal for all scenes set before the fight but filmed after the stunt, resulting in lengthy post-production on the first episode.
 Some of the many fight scenes on the show can take up to 25 hours to film.
 Yaitanes cited Jason Statham-starring action films, and John Carpenter films Big Trouble in Little China (1986) and They Live (1988) as inspiration for the fights and violence in Banshee.
 Marcus Young serves as the series' fight choreographer.

 On January 29, 2013, Cinemax renewed Banshee for a 10-episode second season which premiered on January 10, 2014.
-The season's opening action set piece featuring Milicevic, Starr, and Lee, performing a high-speed heist, was filmed across five miles of closed highway.
-Tropper originally wrote the scene for the show's accompanying graphic novel, Banshee Origins which follows the trio sixteen years earlier, but he decided that it would be an interesting live action stunt.
+The season's opening action set piece featuring Milicevic, Starr, and Lee performing a high-speed heist was filmed across five miles of closed highway.
+Tropper originally wrote the scene for the show's accompanying graphic novel, Banshee Origins, which follows the trio sixteen years earlier, but he decided that it would be an interesting live action stunt.
 The season finale's shoot out was filmed inside a church in Harlem, New York.
 The scene was shot over three days.

-After three episodes of the second season had aired, Banshee was renewed for third season, which premiered on January 9, 2015.
+After three episodes of the second season had aired, Banshee was renewed for a third season, which premiered on January 9, 2015.